gerwitz/hgc-v12/src/writing/2010/2010-05-10-defective.md

 ---
 title: Defective
-abstract: I experienced my first anesthetic in under the blinding glare of an operation lamp with a gruff old doctor taking a needle to my mouth while shouting German to his assistant.
+abstract: "I experienced my first anesthetic in under the blinding glare of an operation lamp with a gruff old doctor taking a needle to my mouth while shouting German to his assistant."
 categories:
 - personal
 content-tags: